deniseschannon/rancher-catalog/infra-templates/container-crontab/3/README.md

 ### Changelog - v0.5.0

-* Use service UUID for metadata lookups to allow renaming of stacks services
+* Use service UUID for metadata lookups to allow renaming of stacks
 * Handle case sensitivities more gracefully when comparing stack service names
+* Return sidekicks names without primary name

 ### Usage